mikeizbicki/cmc-csci046/topic_00_unix/README.md

 **Due Date:**

 Labs are always due on midnight of the Sunday of the week that they are assigned (i.e. January 22 for this lab).

+Since this is the first lab, there will be no late penalty applied if you cannot complete it in time.

 **Pre-lab work:**